Monokey/York/README.md

 # York
 The track was recorded after several hours of session jamming with guitars and pianos.
-The results were disppointing.
+The results were disappointing.
 Texture and substance was missing from the final track.
 To compensate for this, and to end the evening on a more positive note, the next 15 minutes was spent with a notebook and synth,